spsforks/QB64-Wiki/ERL.md

 ## Example(s)

+## Example(s)
-*Example:* Using a fake error code to return the line number position in a program.
+ Using a fake error code to return the line number position in a program.

 ```vb